darshandv/Counting-fingers-of-the-hand-using-OpenCV/README.md

 #Counting fingers using OpenCV

 OpenCV is an open-source library which helps in image processing and video analysis.
-This library is used to achieve the result.
+This library is used to achieve my result.
 The entire code is written in python3.
 Using the webcam the number of fingers is calculated for the captured frame with a hand.

 The steps in the implementation :